JuliaLang/www.julialang.org/manual/calling-c-and-fortran-code/index.md

 Memory allocation and deallocation of such objects must be handled by calls to the appropriate cleanup routines in the libraries being used, just like in any C program.

 ## Mapping C Types to Julia

+Julia automatically inserts calls to the `convert` function to convert each argument to the specified type.
+For example, the following call:

+    ccall(dlsym(libfoo, :foo), Void, (Int32, Float64),
+          x, y)

+will behave as if the following were written:

+    ccall(dlsym(libfoo, :foo), Void, (Int32, Float64),
+          convert(Int32, x), convert(Float64, y))

+When a value is passed with `&` as an argument of type `Ptr{T}`, the value will first be converted to type `T`.

 On all systems we currently support, basic C/C++ value types may be translated to Julia types as follows.